HillsMakan/sydneyhillsmakan/src/content/partner/wallys_health_clinics.md

 We saw too many clinics that felt cold and transactional.
 That wasn’t for us.
 We wanted to create a space where patients felt heard, valued, and supported—not just another name on a schedule.

-So, we built Wally’s with one goal in mind: personalised care, genuine relationships, real results.
-Whether you need a helping hand, a listening ear, or just someone to remind you to stretch (seriously, stretch!), we’re here.
+So, we built Wally’s with one goal in mind : personalised care, genuine relationships, real results.
+Whether you need a helping hand, a listening ear, or just someone to remind you to stretch (seriously, stretch !), we’re here.
 Not just as therapists, but as partners, and maybe even friends.

 Because healing isn’t just about the body—it’s about feeling understood, supported, and empowered every step of the way.